More than 75% of falls take place inside or in close proximity to the home, but your home doesn’t have to be an obstacle course of potential falls.

 - Consider installing a grab bar.
 Putting grab bars on one side of your door can provide balance while you’re putting the key in the door, or stepping up once you have the door open, especially if you are carrying bags or the steps are slick.

 - Clean up spills immediately.
 Kitchen floors can be slippery and very dangerous when wet!
-Keep a hand towel within easy reach to help you clean up spills easily and quickly.
+Keep a hand towel within close reach to help you clean up spills easily and quickly.

 - Keep steps clutter-free.
 Give yourself a clear path up and down by making sure things like shoes and books are put away and not left sitting on steps.